lightninglabs/docs.lightning.engineering/lightning-network-tools/lnd/optimal-configuration-of-a-routing-node.md

 `routerrpc.attemptcost=10`\
 `routerrpc.attemptcostppm=10`

-LND may try less paths less likely to succeed only if they allow for significant savings.
+LND may try paths less likely to succeed only if they allow for significant savings.
 You can set the minimum of these desired savings here.

 `routerrpc.maxmchistory=10000`